karanvir12/vine/roadmap/implementers-guide/src/node/subsystems-and-jobs.md

 ```

 `BitfieldDistribution` is, like the other `*Distribution` subsystems, primarily interested in implementing
-a peer-to-peer gossip network propagating its particular messages.
+a vine-to-vine gossip network propagating its particular messages.
 However, it also serves as an essential
 relay passing the message along.

 ```mermaid